During the implementation stage, you have several choices when it comes to configuring authentication for your users.

 - Users will need to reset their passwords after 6 unsuccessful attempts.

 FundApps doesn’t enforce automatic password expiry, in line with National Institute of Standards and Technology (NIST) special publication guidelines on Digital Identities: “Verifiers SHOULD NOT require memorized secrets to be changed arbitrarily (e.g., periodically)".
 Please read NIST Special Publication 800-63B for more information.

-Users can reset their own passwords by choosing the “Forgot your password?” link on the login page.
-An invitation will be sent to their inbox requiring them to change their password.
+Users can reset their own passwords by choosing the Forgot password? link located on the main login page.
+An invitation will then be sent to the user's inbox, requiring them to change their password.

 Information about common logins issues and their resolution can be found here.

 Please note: API users can only use FundApps passwords.